 Additionally, if a property owner has a salaried employee, that employee does not need to have a real estate license to manage or lease property owned by his or her employer.
 Also, community association managers and condo association managers in Texas are not required to hold a real estate broker’s license.

-Here are the Requirements to Become a Licensed Real Estate Broker in Texas
+Here are the Requirements to Become a Licensed Real Estate Agency in Texas

 The following are required to become a licensed real estate broker in the state of Texas:

 - Must complete 270 classroom hours of core real estate classes